jzelenkov/sublime-railscasts-extended/README.md

 This theme supports all of the color keys found in Monokai and Monokai Extended themes.
 This improves the functionality of the syntax highlighting plugins.

-#### __This project is still work in progress__

 All of the values set in this theme were analyzed first.
-No global search and replace was used.
+No global search and replace was performed.

 #### [Jump to Examples ↓](#examples)